Last updated: October 03, 2024

 Fixed interest rate home equity loan

-Home equity loans offer fixed interest rates that make it easier for you to budget for your payments.
-Once you get your interest rate and the disbursement of the loan is received, the interest rate will not change, even when there are major interest rate fluctuations in the market.
-This is considered an advantage of the home equity loan over the home equity line of credit, which often uses variable rates.
+Home equity loans typically offer fixed interest rates that may make it easier for you to budget for your payments.
+Once you get your fixed interest rate and the disbursement of the loan is received, the interest rate will not change, even when there are major interest rate fluctuations in the market.
+This may be considered an advantage of the home equity loan over the home equity line of credit, which often uses variable rates.

 Home equity loan closing costs and other fees